FAQ’s-Frequently Asked Questions

 Click here for a free quote, now that you know what it’s called.

-A. If the pages are becoming brittle and the edges are breaking off, of if the pages already have chunks missing, it’s sometimes better to have a good photocopy made and inserted before the information is lost for good.
+If the pages are becoming brittle and the edges are breaking off, of if the pages already have chunks missing, it’s sometimes better to have a good facsimile copy made and inserted before the information is lost for good.
 We can do this for you, and also make additional blank copies, all on acid-free archival quality paper, which will help you continue the tradition.

-A. Yes, we can add pages in the front and / or pages in the back, up to four in each place (eight writing surfaces), on archival quality paper.
+Yes, we can add archival quality pages in the front and / or in the back, up to four sheets (eight writing surfaces) in each place.

 Click here for a free quote for rebinding with note pages added.